 - An accumulator bet on both selections.

 If you make a full cover bet, then it covers each of these three combinations.
-Then, each of these combinations would be a stand alone bet and will not rely on the other bets.
-Therefore, if first selection was successful, but your second wasn’t, then you’d still get a return on your first selection.
+Then, each of these combinations would be a stand-alone bet and will not rely on the other bets.
+Therefore, if the first selection was successful, but your second wasn’t, then you’d still get a return on your first selection.
 However, your bet on selection 2 and your accumulator would lose.
 If both proved to be successful, you’d get returns on all three combinations.

 A Patent Full Cover Bet

 Obviously, the number of overall combinations grows as the total number of your selections grow.
 For example, if you made 3 selections it would cover:

 - A single bet on your first selection.